-The IUS must be fitted by a doctor or nurse, but once it is correctly placed it is ef-fective for up to 3 or 5 years, depending on the type you select.
+The IUS must be fitted by a doctor or nurse, but once it is correctly placed it is effective for up 8 years, depending on the type you select.
 If you want to stop using the IUS, a doctor or nurse can remove it.

 Periods may become lighter or less frequent, with some women experiencing no periods at all.
 However, spotting and irregular bleeding can also be common in the first 6 months of use.